hackereagle/TestGrpc/TwoCppGrpcProjectCommunication/README.md

 ```
 If you don't sure whether your enviroment can build gRPC, you can type `y` or `Y` when shell script ask install compiling tools.

+## Develop
+1. First, you need to define .proto file.
+I define and locate it in Protos folder.
+2. Compiling .proto file to server and client codes.

 ## Reference
 * [Learning-gRPC 00Protobuf]("https://kevinbird61.github.io/grpc-practice/" "learning gRpc about protobuf")
 * [Learning-gRPC 00Protobuf]("https://kevinbird61.github.io/grpc-practice/" "learning gRpc HelloWorld tutorial")